AS much as British expats love the Spanish sun, we miss our British TV.

 Sky have been known to issue legal letters to IPTV service providers in Spain, while a Malaga-based illegal TV streaming service was busted in March, 2019, after Premier League filed complaints.

-“You can buy an IPTV box from as cheap as 40 euros a year, but you will be getting very poor quality.”
+“You can buy an IPTV box from as cheap as 50 euros a year, but you will be getting very poor quality.
+It’s likely the apps won’t function properly.”

 “Anybody could get shut down at any moment – we have no idea where the server that supplies the system is,” he adds.

-Pete also prides himself on being available 24 hours a day – every day.
+Pete also prides himself on being available 365 days a year including bank holidays.

 “I’ll send emails to my customers at midnight, if it’s relevant, and will always answer the phone whether it’s a bank holiday or Christmas.
 The clients always come first,” he says.